 The Alaska Policy Forum, Alaska’s premier public policy education and research center, seeks ambitious students who would like to sharpen their writing, debating, researching, public relations, and event-organizing skills and learn more about state and local government.
 If you have a strong interest in political science, public policy, economics, business, history, English, journalism, information technology, marketing, or communications, we encourage you to apply.
+We are currently accepting applications for the spring 2020 semester.

 An ideal APF intern has above-average writing and/or editing skills and a basic understanding of current events.
 We value in our interns an appreciation for — and understanding of — individual liberty, the free market, property rights, and limited government.
 Intern responsibilities may include: writing for publication, public policy research, administrative tasks, editing, and event planning.